How to Turn a Photo into a Paint-by-Numbers Kit

 Quick answer

 To turn a photo into paint by numbers, pick a clear, well-lit image with a simple background, match your canvas size and aspect ratio, choose an appropriate color count (more colors = more realism), approve a preview, and order your kit.
 For portraits and pets, prioritize sharp eyes and even lighting.
+If you're new to paint-by-numbers in general, our comprehensive guide for adults provides essential fundamentals for getting started with this rewarding hobby.

 Before you start: choose the right photo